-If the outcome of the conference with the Vice President is not to the student's satisfaction, the student has 15 calendar days to request a conference with the College President or designee, who shall schedule and hold a conference.
-Prior to or at the conference, the student shall submit the written statements required at Level Two and the date of the conference with the Vice President.
+If the outcome of the conference with the Vice President of Instruction is not to the student's satisfaction, the student has 10 college business days to file a written Notice of Appeal and to request a conference with the College President or designee.
+The requested conference will be held within 10 college business days of the receipt of the written Notice of Appeal and the request for a conference.
+The College President or designee will provide the student with a written response within 10 college business days following the conference.

-If the outcome of the conference with the College President or designee is not to the student's satisfaction, the student may submit to the College President a written request to place the matter on the Board agenda.
+If the outcome of the conference with the College President or designee is not to the student's satisfaction, the student has 10 college business days to file a written Notice of Appeal to the College President including a written request to place the matter on the Board agenda.
 The College President or designee shall inform the student of the date, time, and place of the meeting.
-The Board President shall establish a reasonable time limit for complaint presentations.
-The Board shall listen to the student's complaint and take whatever action it deems appropriate.